karrick/tar-pipe/README.md

 By default `tar-pipe` sends the raw tar stream in the clear, that is to say, without encrpytion.
-To sacrifice some CPU overhead to ensure your bytes remain private, `tar-pipe` will encrypt the tar stream using TLS when the `-s, --secure` command line flags are provided.
+To sacrifice some CPU overhead to ensure your bytes remain private, `tar-pipe` will encrypt the tar stream using AES-GCM when the `-s, --secure` command line flag is provided.
 Note the same passphrase must be used on both the sending and receiving end of the connection.
+The `-s, --secure` command line flag accepts no options.
+When provided, `tar-pipe` will prompt you for the passphrase to use for the data stream.

 On the destination host: